Portable Power Stations – power on the go (Off-grid update 8/24)

 Sustainability

-What do you do at the end of its life?
+What do you do at the end of your life?
 Is the whole unit recyclable or disposable?
 Most portable power stations will use 32700 size, 3.2V, 6000mAh batteries (or similar).
 A 500W unit uses about 16-20, and a 1500W about 65-70.
 The individual batteries are available for under $10 each.
 Currently, no maker has a battery replacement policy, but several battery repacking companies claim to be able to replace cells (you must replace all cells).

 How to ‘roughly’ compare prices